 There are various industries that are inherently more dangerous than others.
 The railroad industry is a dangerous one, even for the most careful of employees.
 After all, they often work with heavy machinery, including trains weighing tens of thousands of pounds.
 Accidents involving trains are almost always devastating.

 All railroad employers must create and maintain a safe working environment for their employees, protecting them from railroad accidents and injuries.
 However, that is not always the case.
-In 2019, there were 7,867 railroad injuries and 907 railroad deaths in the United States.
+In 2021, there was a total of 5,781 reported railroad injuries and illnesses along with 893 deaths resulting in railroad accidents in the United States.
 As you can see, not everyone follows the appropriate safety guidelines.

 In these instances, the injured parties can hold those responsible for their railroad injuries accountable.
 However, that often means going up against large railroad companies with plenty of resources.